 But it was true.
 All of it was true.

-Not just the relative peace he was left in, despite painting to all who looked the picture of a lone omega traveling unchaperoned.
-Not even the sight of several omega working at stalls or simply walking through the streets.
+Not just the relative peace he was left in, despite painting to all who looked the picture of a lone kunze traveling unchaperoned.
+Not even the sight of several kunze working at stalls or simply walking through the streets.
 But cultivators were gathered all around for a night hunt of some kind, small clan banners held high as they muttered among themselves, and though Wei Wuxian didn’t catch scent of another of his kind among them, they hardly noticed him as well.
 Some threw dark looks his way, but that was all.

 He sold some of the game he had caught the day before to pay for a proper meal and bath at the nearest inn.
-Once more, the tenants only seemed mildly displeased to have to serve him; they even fetched a young omega girl to show him to a different part of the establishment, where a bathroom stood smothered in the sweet scent of others.
+Once more, the tenants only seemed mildly displeased to have to serve him; they even fetched a young kunze girl to show him to a different part of the establishment, where a bathroom stood smothered in the sweet scent of others.
 Wei Wuxian washed the sweat and blood off of his skin and wondered, apprehension heavy in his chest, what could have possibly happened to make the world change so.